 Ambridge Partners LLC is a managing general underwriter of transactional insurance products, writing business on behalf of a range of insurers including entities within the Brit Limited group.
+On 10 May 2023, Ambridge was sold to Amynta Group, which included Ambridge Partners LLC.

 Trading with Ambridge Partners LLC is undertaken on an arm's-length basis and is settled in cash.
-The amounts in the Income Statement relating to trading with Ambridge Partners LLC for the year included commission for introducing insurance business of \$7.9m (2021: \$3.2m).
-As at 31 December 2022, no amounts of commission were outstanding (2021: nil).
-As at 31 December 2022, Ambridge Partners LLC owed \$8.4m (2021: \$6.0m) of premiums to the Syndicate.
+The amounts in the income statement relating to trading with Ambridge Partners LLC for the year included commission for introducing insurance business of \$4.1m (2022: \$7.9m) for the calendar year.
+As at 31 December 2023, no amounts of commission were outstanding (2022: nil).
+As at 31 December 2023, Ambridge Partners LLC owed \$4.0m (2022: \$8.4m) of premiums to the Syndicate.